Wi-Fi vs. Internet: Why You Need to Know the Difference

-Recently, people have begun using the terms WiFi and Internet almost interchangeably.
+Recently, people have begun using the terms Wi-Fi and Internet almost interchangeably.
 This is because using a wireless connection at home has become so common that many users hardly imagine going online without one.
-But knowing the difference between WiFi and the Internet is important.
+But knowing the difference between Wi-Fi and the Internet is important.
+It's just like understanding the difference between your modem and router.
+If your service is down, or you're not getting the speeds you were promised, there are many potential causes that could arise from your Internet connection or your home's Wi-Fi network.
 Understanding where one ends and the other starts will help you more effectively solve any errors or connectivity issues you are experiencing.
-In this post, we will clarify the role that the Internet and WiFi each play, how they work together, and how to troubleshoot problems with either.
+In this post, we will clarify the role that the Internet and Wi-Fi each play, how they work together, and how to troubleshoot problems with either.

 Your Router Needs to be Rebooted